philipposg/OaSC/README.md

 # OaSC
-This repository contains the code for the paper: Recognizing Unseen States of Unknown Objects  by  Leveraging Knowledge Graphs
+This repository contains material for the paper: **Recognizing Unseen States of Unknown Objects  by  Leveraging Knowledge Graphs**.
+The code will be soon available.